Load Modeling Terms

 Peak load is the absolute highest load for a room, systems or building ignoring time that individual gains and losses occurs.
 Peak is often used to size room level equipment like diffusers and fan coil units.
 Peak is not recommended for sizing systems like AHU or Chillers because it will result in oversizing

-Block load is the highest load for a system or building taking into account the time that individual gains and losses occurs.
+Block or coincident load is the highest load for a system or building taking into account the time that individual gains and losses occurs.
 Block loads are critical to right sizing equipment as the highest gains in one side of a building verse the other will not occur at the same time.
 This means that the central equipment such as AHU and chiller don't need to sized for the sum of these peak loads, but rather a Block load that will actually occur in the building.